lsk567/lsk567.github.io/_portfolio/4-scivik.md

 collection: portfolio
 ---

-The manuscript is under preparation and will be submitted to USENIX Security 2020.
+The manuscript has been submitted to USENIX Security 2020.
 <hr>